-If you haven’t applied a preventative treatment and are noticing grub damage, then it’s time for curative measures.
-Dylox, which active ingredient is trichlorfon, can cure active grubs if used correctly. read the label and apply the recommended rates and water-in immediately.
+If you haven’t applied a preventative treatment and notice grub damage, it’s time for curative measures.
+Dylox, the active ingredient trichlorfon, can cure active grubs if used correctly.
+Read the label, apply the recommended rates, and water in immediately.
 This will kill the grubs so you can stop the bleeding and think of a recovery/reseeding program (coming in the fall).

 Bayer Advanced also sell smaller bags that, again, are more readily available at your local hardware and big box stores.
 Scott’s GrubEX is another option, but also better suited as an earlier preventative.

 Remember that once grubs do damage, these products won’t fix the turf.
 Unfortunately, at this point, the grass is dead and you’ll need to repair and overseed – ideally in the early fall.